Ay-source/Torch-light/README.md

 # Torch-light
-Description: CAD design of a torch light using SOLIDWORKS
+Description: CAD design of the container of a torch light using SOLIDWORKS

 # Visualize
 ## Full body